OmenApps/cookiecutter-django-package/docs/guide.md

 Each Nox session runs in a separate job, using the current release of Python and the [latest Ubuntu runner][github actions runners].
-Selected Nox sessions also run on Windows and macOS, and with older Python versions, as shown in the table below:
+Selected Nox sessions also run on older Python versions, as shown in the table below:

 :::{list-table} Jobs in the Tests workflow